About

 Gravity, Fury, Last Night In Soho

-"What they have put together at British Grove studios is unique.
+"What they have put together at British Grove Studios is unique.
 There is no other studio that can adapt so perfectly to the different styles required for scoring movies.
 The mic and outboard collection is fabulous and the rooms sound superb."

 Rupert Gregson-Williams